 e.g “Men swear like $#!+ ” should have a file called MenSwearLike2013.mp4 (or .mov)

 If your team name has the word “Team” or “The” at the start, you must include that in the file name.

 e.g “Team America, World Police” should have a file called TeamAmericaWorldPolice2013.mp4 (or .mov).

-All teams must fill out the online wrap sheet before 7pm at the close of competition.
+All teams must fill out the wrap sheet (when you drop off your film) before 7pm at the close of competition.